-Soft Dramatics have an interesting combination because while they have the long, narrow frames (yang) they also have prominent curves (lush yin).
-They often have strong shoulders or backs, but because of their curves and length they remain in the soft dramatic category (as opposed to a soft natural or flamboyant natural).
+Soft Dramatics have an interesting combination because while they have long, narrow frames (yang) they also have prominent curves (lush yin).
+They often have strong shoulders or backs, but because of their curves and length, they remain in the soft dramatic category (as opposed to a soft natural or flamboyant natural).
 They are usually over 5 ft 5 in and carry their weight in the hip and bust area.

 Example: Ava Gardner, Sofia Loren, Rachel Weis